dasch-swiss/dsp-api/docs/rst/02-knora-ontologies/knora-base.rst

 separately from the text.
-This has some advantages over embedded markup such as XML. [#]_ While XML requires markup to have a hierarchical structure, and does not allow overlapping tags, standoff nodes do not have these limitations (Schmidt2016_).
-A standoff tag can be attached to any substring in the text by giving its start and end positions. [#]_ For example, suppose we have the following text:
+This has some advantages over embedded markup such as XML. [#]_ While XML requires markup to have a hierarchical structure, and does not allow overlapping tags, standoff nodes do not have these limitations.
+[Schmidt2016]_ A standoff tag can be attached to any substring in the text by giving its start and end positions. [#]_ For example, suppose we have the following text: